earth774/earth774/README.md

 <h2 align="left">Hi 👋!
-My name is Sutthipong Nuanma and I'm a Fullstack Deverloper , from Chiang Rai, Thailand</h2>
+My name is Sutthipong Nuanma and I'm a Fullstack Developer , from Chiang Rai, Thailand</h2>

 ###